OPEN WATER FISHING

 Lake of the Woods has over 65,000 miles of shoreline with 14,552 islands.
 This produces endless waters to pursue these predators.
 Islands, sunken islands, saddles, neck down areas, thousands of bays, current and transition areas all amongst world class scenery makes this fishing experience special.

 The majority of muskie anglers are catch and release.
 Many resorts, especially at the NW Angle specialize in muskie guides.
 These passionate muskie experts keep a good handle on fish movement, lure preference, colors and areas muskies are prevalent.
 It is also a great way to save time really learning the nuances of becoming a better muskie angler.

 Fall fishing is some of the best fishing of the year.
 The tough part is deciding whether to go hunting or fishing.
 The walleyes up at the NW Angle, on Big Traverse Bay (which is the main open body of water) and in the Rainy River are starting to put the feed bag as the water cools.

 Charter boats are available this time of the year and many anglers will bring their own boats and drop them in at one of our many river access points.
 Sit back, soak in the fall colors, enjoy the migration and hang on tight to your fishing rod!

-To order additional information Click Here or call 1-800-382-FISH.
+To order additional information about Lake of the Woods, lodging, fishing, ice fishing, hunting and other outdoor opportunities, Click Here or call 1-218-634-1174.